JoelLefkowitz/s3-invalidate-cloudfront/README.md

 > aws cloudfront create-invalidation --distribution-id cloudfront-distribution-id --paths "/*"
 ```

 The AWS cli only accepts distribution IDs which then have to be hardcoded.
-It would be much more ergonomic to lookup the matching distribution IDs based on the bucket name:
+It would be much more ergonomic if I could lookup the matching distribution IDs based on the bucket name:

 ```bash
 > s3-invalidate-cloudfront bucket-name